mendix/hybrid-app-template/README.md

 The build process can be customized by adding parameters.
 Add `--` followed by `--env.<param>` to influence the outcome. (the extra `--` are needed to properly pass the parameters to Webpack, instead of to the NodeJS executable).

 - **target=[d|t|a|p]**: Use this parameter to customize the endpoint of your app; e.g. `npm run package -- --env.target=t` will produce a package that is targeted at the TEST environment of your Mendix application.
 You can also use the longer versions of each environment name; e.g. `--env.target=p`, `--env.target=prod`, and `--env.target=production` all result in a package targeting the PROD environment.
 - **[x86|arm]**: Use these parameters to influence the architecture for which the app is built; e.g. `npm run package -- --env.x86` will produce a package that can run on an emulator on most PCs.
+Can I also build universal x86/arm binaries?

 ## Building your app with Phonegap Build